 First up on the docket: The illusive Tencel.
 But, what are Tencel sheets?

 Tencel is a major player in the bed sheet game, but many people aren’t as familiar with this material as they are with cotton.
 There are two main reasons for this underrepresentation of Tencel sheets:

-Now that we’ve cleared that up, it’s time to talk about the specifics.
+Now that we’ve cleared that up, we can talk about the specifics.

 Tencel fibers are made by dissolving wood pulp with a chemical solvent.
-Once dissolved, the pulp is squeezed through small holes, in order to produce threads.
-Finally, these threads are dried through a process called “spinning,” and 99% of the solvent used is recycled.1
+Once dissolved, the pulp is squeezed through small holes in order to produce threads.
+Finally, these threads are dried through “spinning,” and 99% of the solvent used is recycled.1

 So, what do fabrics made with Tencel feel like?
 Well, it depends on these two common varieties: